ritchieng/apptainer-recipes/README.md

 ## Instructions for Installing Singularity

 ### Install Singularity
-All you need is to install [Singularity](https://docs.sylabs.io/guides/4.0/user-guide/index.html) to be able to leverage on this repository to work in containers with multiple environments (CPU/GPU with any packages and OS) independent of your host (local) machine.
+All you need is to install [Singularity](https://docs.sylabs.io/guides/4.1/user-guide/index.html) to be able to leverage on this repository to work in containers with multiple environments (CPU/[GPU](https://docs.sylabs.io/guides/4.1/user-guide/gpu.html) with any packages and OS) independent of your host (local) machine.

 ### Install NVIDIA libraries
 I advise you to use the [Lambda Stack](https://lambdalabs.com/lambda-stack-deep-learning-software) to manage your drivers effectively without errors.
 It's a single bash script that allows you to install and upgrade your NVIDIA drivers.

+Check CUDA toolkit installation via `nvcc -V`

 ## Instructions to Use Singularity in CPU/GPU Mode